BrockPopek/MovieRentalApi/README.md

 ## Running the Api

 To startup the solution, just press F5, or debug.
-This will open a Swagger page at http://localhost:44389/swagger.
+This will open a browser.
+Then go to the Api documentation and test page which is Swagger by putting Swagger at the end of the url, i.e. http://localhost:44389/swagger.
 The Swagger page will then allow you to view the available Api calls.
 Then go to the Register call and add a user.
 When the user is added, copy the returned token string.
 Then press the Authorize button at the top and enter the following in the text box:

 `Bearer CopiedTokenString`